rootwork/salsa-clave/README.md

 * Remove forced clearing (empty &lt;div&gt; elements and &lt;br&gt; tags).

+* Add accessibility attributes to required form fields and error messages (specifically, the HTML5 "required" attribute and the "aria-required" attribute on required fields, and the WAI-ARIA role "alert" on error messages).

 * Set a default country for all country fields.

 * Change corresponding address labels based on the country selected -- e.g.